clojure-interop/apache-commons-lang/README.md

-# Apache Common Lang Bindings for Clojure.
+# Apache Commons Lang Bindings for Clojure.

 These bindings are created to simplify interaction with java classes from clojure.
 For each java class was created a separate namespace.